 I learned how to convert a regular web app into a functional, downloadable Android app using a webviewer wrapper supplied by Thunkable.
 It features notifications, location services, and more.
 You can find the MethodistCRM app on the Google Play Store!

 Now that we had a mobile app, the church administrators encouraged members to download the app and register.
-With Ghana's mobile device penetration rate at 127% (highest in West Africa), this was a smart move.
+With Ghana's mobile device penetration rate at 127% (as of 2019, highest in West Africa), this was a smart move.
 But there was another problem.
 The app was great for church and community leaders.
 However, there were no member-centered features to ramp up enthusiasm!

 To meet that challenge, I added a searchable Methodist Hymn Book with autocomplete; this way, members no longer needed to take an actual hymn book with them to church.
 There was also an Events Calendar that allowed members to RSVP.
-There was also a branch locator with geolocation, routing and directions.
-I had to learn quite a bit about the Google Maps API for this one!
+We also included a branch locator with geolocation, routing and directions.
+Had to learn quite a bit about the Google Maps API for this one!

 Version 2.0 also launched with a Facebook-like timeline feature called My Page.
 With this, a member could get a snapshot of all recent activity that concerned them.